← back to participant guide

 Copy the prompt below into Claude.
 It will interview you, then save your persona to ~/.claude/ so it applies to every future conversation.

-I am a participant in Paul Cheek's "Project New Car Smell" simulation, part of his course on leading the AI-driven enterprise.
-The goal is to create two personalization files that will apply to every Claude conversation I have going forward:
+The goal: create two personalization files that will apply to every Claude conversation I have going forward.

-1. `~/.claude/persona.md` — my voice, tone, and writing style
+1. `persona.md` — my voice, tone, and writing style

 ## How to interview me